Economic and Financial Affairs Council: Main results

 Council of the European Union

-The Council adopted conclusions welcoming the Commission's action plan for the development of a capital markets union.
+The Council adopted conclusions on the Commission's VAT action plan and a special report by the Court of Auditors on VAT fraud.

 Source and additional information: